shields/opentaxsolver/OTS_2021/0_README.txt

   RPLCSTRNG_02

 History:
+    * v19.06 (3/3/2022) - Clarified where to enter Charity Donations on
+	  the Federal 1040 form, by creating designated Charity line.
+	- For MacOS platforms, added MacSetup command file for allowing operation under the increased security restrictions of MacOS Catalina (10.15), Big Sur (11), Monterey (12), and beyond.
+	  On MacOS, run 'MacSetup' once, before running the OTS-GUI.
     * v19.05 (2/24/2022) - In California state form, added County-name and
 	  check-box for Same-Residence address on first PDF page.
 	- Improved informational message in Fed-1040, and NJ-1040 programs.